Azure-Samples/serverless-chat-langchainjs/README.md

 Once your deployment is complete, you should see a `.env` file in the `packages/api` folder.
 This file contains the environment variables needed to run the application using Azure resources.

-To run the sample, you can then use the same commands as for the Ollama setup:
+To run the sample, you can then use the same commands as for the Ollama setup.
+This will start the web app and the API locally:

 ```bash
 npm start
 ```

-This will start the web app and the API locally.
 Open the URL `http://localhost:8000` in your browser to start chatting with the bot.

 Note that the documents are uploaded automatically when deploying the sample to Azure with `azd up`.